MPins/Taproot-Lightning-Channels-Workshop/README.md

 # Taproot Lightning Channels from Scratch Workshop

 This workshop is designed for developers interested in the details of Taproot transactions required to create and operate [simple taproot channels](https://github.com/lightning/bolts/pull/995).
+This repo contains a series of python jupyter-notebooks to explain how lightning transactions are created.

+The notebooks will start up an instance of bitcoind in regtest mode so that transactions can be validated and broadcasted on regtest.

 Participants will build the following transactions from scratch during the session:
 - channel funding transaction